In March 2019, I was fortunate to be among the 10 Fellows selected to attend IETF 104 which took place in Prague.

 I continued to work on tls-sharp, the TLS 1.3 library that I started developing during the IETF 103 hackathon.
 There was a high turnover for the IETF 104 hackathon.

-Meanwhile, my friends from the Cyberstorm.mu team were also participating in the IETF 104 hackathon remotely from Mauritius.
+Meanwhile, others were also participating in the IETF 104 hackathon remotely from Mauritius.
 You can read about their experiences below:

 I met and talked with various people at the hackathon.
 There were lots of interesting projects being worked on.